 The school will block/filter access to social networking sites unless required for educational purposes.
-Pupils are not permitted to use their mobile technology on school site, unless specifically to be used in a classroom for an educational purpose.
-Where this is the case, pupils will be closely monitored.
+At Montpelier Primary School pupils are not permitted to use their mobile technology on school site.

-As part of the PSHE and Computing curriculum pupils will be advised to:
+As part of the PSHE Curriculum pupils will be advised to:

 - never to give out personal details of any kind which may identify them.
-Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends, specific interests and clubs etc. - not to place personal photos on any social network space.
+Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends, specific interests and clubs etc. - o not to place personal photos on any social network space.
 They will be taught how public the information is and to consider using private areas.
 Advice should be given regarding background detail in a photograph which could identify the pupil or his/her location e.g. house number, street name or school.

 Should a pupil/s choose to distribute images of other pupils which could be deemed inappropriate, they will be subject to appropriate sanctions.
-Should any photographs be distributed which are obscene or pornographic in nature, then the school will refer the case to the police and/or Social Services in addition to imposing appropriate sanctions (see section 3.2 which includes information on Sexting).
+Should any photographs be distributed which are obscene or pornographic in nature, then the school will refer the case to the police and/or Social Services in addition to imposing appropriate sanctions (see section 3.2 which includes information on consensual and non-consensual sharing of nude and semi-nude images and/or videos).